error13/Premonition/README.md

     **Beta: a work in progress.

 # Usage:
-This List is intended for Pie-Hole a DNS and domain-blocking tool
+This List is intended for Pi-Hole a DNS and domain-blocking tool

 ## Using with [Pi-Hole](https://pi-hole.net/):